By Tim Lambert

 The first pier at Worthing was built in 1862.
 It was replaced by a new pier in 1889.

 However not everything went smoothly in Victorian Worthing.
 In 1850 tragedy struck when a ship called the Lalla Rook was caught in a storm offshore.
 Some fishermen set out to rescue it but their boat sank.
 All eleven of the crew died.
 A second rescue boat was sent out and managed to rescue the crew of the Lalla Rook.

 The Salvation Army met fierce opposition when it came to Worthing in the early 1880s.
 The opposition reached a peak in 1884 when a rabble formed themselves into what they called the 'skeleton army' and rioted in Worthing.
 Troops were called in to disperse them.

 Worthing was made a borough in 1890.
 By then it had a population of around 16,000.
 However in 1893 there was an outbreak of typhoid in Worthing which killed 188 people.
 In 1896 the first public library opened in Worthing.

 In 1901 Worthing gained an electricity supply and in 1908 it gained a museum and art gallery.

 In the early 20th century Worthing flourished as a seaside town and the population grew rapidly.
 By the late 1930s it was estimated to be 62,000.
 The Dome was built in 1910.
 The Connaught Theatre was built in 1914.
 The Pavilion Theatre followed in 1926.

+In the late 20th century Worthing continued to develop.
 Worthing Lido opened in 1959.
-Highdown Gardens were given to the council in 1967 and the Guildbourne centre opened in 1974.
+Highdown Gardens were given to the council in 1967 and the Guildbourne Centre opened in 1974.
 A new library was built in Worthing in 1975.

 A timeline of Worthing